json87/UAVPairs/README.md

 # UAVPairs
-A Challenging Benchmark for Match Pair Retrieval of Large-scale UAV Images
+A Challenging Benchmark for Match Pair Retrieval of Large-scale UAV Images.

+Comming soon...